Psychogenic Nonepileptic Seizures

 by Cynthia M. Johnson, MA

-Psychogenic nonepileptic seizures (PNES) are seizure-like movements, sensations, or behaviors.
-PNES may seem similar to epileptic seizures.
-However, they have very different causes.
+Psychogenic nonepileptic seizures (PNES) are seizure-like movements, feelings, or behaviors.

 PNES is caused by mental health problems.
 This may include intense emotions, trauma, or stress.
-Other conditions like depression are also often present.
+A person may also have other problems, such as depression.
 It is not caused by problems with electrical signals in the brain.

-You will be asked about your symptoms and past health.
-The doctor will ask questions about the seizure.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-You may be referred to a doctor that specializes in the nervous system and the brain.
+You may need to see a doctor who treats the nervous system and the brain.

 Treatment is focused on the cause of PNES.
-Mental health problems may be treated with one or both of the following:
+Mental health problems may be treated with one or more of these methods: